rwb-git/wifi_AP-esp8266/README.md

     delete the file platformio.ini

-This code works with my Android app "simple_wifi-android"
+This code works with my Android app "simple_wifi-android".
+The default IP for the wifi_AP is 192.168.4.1 which you will have to enter in that app in the "scan ips" page